h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-java-runtime/scoring-pipeline-deployment-in-java-runtime.md

 quit()
 ```

 The MOJO predicted the Hydraulic System cooling condition for each row within the batch of Hydraulic System test data we passed to it.
-You should receive classification probabilities for cool_cond_y.3, cool_cond_y.20, cool_cond_y.100.
+You should receive classification probabilities for cool_cond_y.3, cool_cond_y.20, and cool_cond_y.100.
 The 3 means the Hydraulic cooler is close to operating at total failure, 20 means it is operating at reduced efficiency and 100 means it is operating at full efficiency.

 So that is how you execute the MOJO scoring pipeline to do batch scoring using PySparkling.